meeque/xss-demo-app/README.md

 Luckily, most XSS vulnerabilities that can be exploited on the server-side have analogous vulnerabilities in the live HTML DOM.

 THe XSS Demo App is written on top of the Angular framework.
-While it does show certain XSS vulnerabilities that are specific to Angular, it also features XSS vulnerabilities that target pure HTML DOM facilities.
+While it does demopnstrate XSS vulnerabilities that are specific to Angular, it also features XSS vulnerabilities that are based on HTML, the DOM, and jQuery.

+## Usage Instructions

+For basic usage of the XSS Demo App, see the intro text in its web UI.

-## Try It
+### Try It Live

 A live version of this XSS Demo App is hosted here: